 It’s no longer news that eating meat is bad for the planet.
-Study after study after study confirms how much pollution comes from the food system: the meat industry emits at least 14.5 percent of global emissions.
-That’s more than road, rail and plane transport combined.
+Study after study after study confirms how much pollution comes from the food system — emissions from meat and dairy make up around 14 percent of all global emissions, with 57 percent of food-related emissions coming just from meat.

 Not only that, it’s impossible to reach the climate goals of the Paris Agreement — staying under 1.5 degrees Celsius of warming — without tackling the problem of how much beef we as a planet consume.
 It cannot be done.